-Bruce Power, in partnership with the Grey Bruce Health Unit and regional municipalities, made Potassium Iodide (KI) tablets available to all residents, schools and businesses within a 50 kilometre radius of Bruce Power in 2015.
-Those within a 10 km radius received the tablets, while those further from the facility received coupons and information on KI.
+Bruce Power, in partnership with the Grey Bruce Health Unit and regional municipalities, made Potassium Iodide (KI) tablets available to all residents, schools and businesses within a 50-kilometre radius of Bruce Power in 2015.
+Those within a 10-kilometre radius received the tablets, while those between 10-50 kilometres from Bruce Power received coupons and information on KI.

-KI has always been available to residents free of charge.
-This initiative, advocated by The Canadian Nuclear Safety Commission (CNSC) to pre-distribute Potassium Iodide to residents will replace the current practice of having the tablets stored at one central location at the Municipal Reception Evacuation Centre in Kincardine.
+Prior to the pre-distribution, KI has always been available to residents free of charge.
+The pre-distribution of KI tablets was advocated by the CNSC, and replaced having the tablets stored at one central location at the Municipal Reception Evacuation Centre in Kincardine.

 Potassium Iodide, when taken as instructed, blocks the thyroid from radioactive iodine in the unlikely event of a radiation release.

-For all residents, schools and businesses within a 50 km radius to Bruce Power, distribution pick-up points have been made available for you to pick up tablets should you choose.
-Visit http://www.bepreparedgreybrucehuron.com/nuclear/ki-tablets/ for pick-up locations.
+For all residents, schools and businesses within a 50-kilometre radius to Bruce Power, distribution pick-up points have been made available for you to pick up tablets should you choose.
+Visit Be Prepared Grey Bruce Huron for pick-up locations.

 Detailed Emergency Plan

-An Emergency Plan, including designated emergency evacuation routes and zones, and designated media, can be found on the Municipality of Kincardine’s website and more information about personal emergency preparedness can be found at www.bepreparedgreybrucehuron.com.
+The Municipality of Kincardine’s emergency response plan, including designated emergency evacuation routes and zones and designated media, can be found on the Municipality of Kincardine’s website and more information about personal emergency preparedness can be found on the Be Prepared Grey Bruce Huron website.

-For more information about , contact the municipality’s Community Emergency Management Coordinator at email@example.com or 519-396-2141.
+For more information about Kincardine’s emergency response, contact the municipality’s Community Emergency Management Coordinator at firstname.lastname@example.org or 519-396-2141.